Amperometry

-Amperometry in chemistry is detection of ions in a solution based on electric current or changes in electric current.
+Amperometry in chemistry is the detection of ions in a solution based on electric current or changes in electric current.

 Amperometry is used in electrophysiology to study vesicle release events using a carbon fiber electrode.
-Unlike patch clamp techniques, the electrode used for amperometry is not inserted into or attached to the cell, but brought in close proximity of the cell.
+Unlike patch clamp techniques, the electrode used for amperometry is not inserted into or attached to the cell but brought nearby of the cell.
 The measurements from the electrode originate from an oxidizing reaction of a vesicle cargo released into the medium.
 Another technique used to measure vesicle release is capacitive measurements.

+It is the electric current measured between a pair of electrodes.
+The measured current is directly proportional to the concentration of the analyte.